What you need to know about Facebook and Ray-Ban's new smart glasses | Venture

 The results

-The image capturing is crisp in photos; the colour and resolution definitely look like a regular smartphone picture — not one from a pair of Ray-Bans.
+The image capturing is crisp in photos; the color and resolution definitely look like a regular smartphone picture — not one from a pair of Ray-Bans.

 Additionally, videos and phone calls are clear in sound when using the device.
 Not only can you make calls, but the built-in Bluetooth and 3-microphone audio allow you to listen to media from any app on your phone.